 Both local and foreign buyers can apply for a mortgage when buying property in Malaysia.
-An important point to make is that the decision taken by the bank strongly depends on the documents provided from you as an applicant.
+An important point to make is that the decision was taken by the bank strongly depends on the documents provided by you as an applicant.

 The developer will normally have end-financing banks providing mortgages to the purchasers of the development.

 It will, in that case, be easier for you to apply for a mortgage from these banks since they are appointed by the developer and have all the necessary information about the development.

-However, if you prefer Bank C, which is not a panel bank of the development, the process may take longer time as Bank C will have to work and tie-up with the developer.
+However, if you prefer Bank C, which is not a panel bank of the development, the process may take a longer time as Bank C will have to work and tie-up with the developer.

 It’s therefore advisable to apply for a loan to the panel banks engaged by the developer for a more hassle-free process.

 In Malaysia, the maximum loan margin is 70% of the purchase price to foreign buyers.
 However, due to the current economic climate, the banks tend to approve 50 to 60% to foreign buyers.

 At the moment I’m writing this article, the interest rates for residential loans are 4.4 – 4.6%.
-Generally, the loan tenure is maximum 35 years or 70 years old in case you’re a foreigner.
+Generally, the loan tenure is a maximum of 35 years or 70 years old in case you’re a foreigner.